Have you ever seen a blue shrimp before?

 Blue Velvet Shrimp should be kept in at least a 5 gallon aquarium.

 If you want to keep a group of them together then a 20 gallon tank will hold a group of about 10.

 Diet and Feeding

-Algae and microbes are the two main parts of this shrimp’s diet.
+Algae and microbes are the two main parts of the Blue Velvet Shrimp’s diet.